 One of my Italian grandmother’s favorite dishes—which just so happens to be vegan—is Pasta e Fagioli.

-For the final Spiralized-Meal post of Spiralizer Week, I’m offering up a recipe: CCV’s “Raw” Pasta e Fagioli.
-It’s a far cry from the true Italian version—let’s face it; authenticity went out the window when I wanted to make the recipe raw.
+For this CCK “Raw” Pasta e Fagioli, it’s a far cry from the true Italian version—let’s face it; authenticity went out the window when I wanted to make the recipe raw.
 (Of course I completely forgot that canned beans aren’t raw, so it isn’t truly a raw recipe anyway.
-Oh well, I tried!).
-But the taste is just as hearty and delicious as that of any Pasta e Fagioli you’d find in Italy (or in my grandma’s kitchen).
+Oh well, I tried!)

 (serves 1)